markdumay/synology-tls/README.md

 *Unchanged, however, set STAGE to production once everything is working properly*

-### Step 4 - Run with Docker Stack
+### Step 4 - Run Docker Service
+The Docker service will deployed to a Docker Stack in production.
 Unlike Docker Compose, Docker Stack does not automatically create local folders.
 Create an empty folder for the `acme.sh` data and log data.
 Next, deploy the Docker Stack using `docker-compose` as input.
 This ensures the environment variables are parsed correctly.

 ```console
 mkdir -p data/acme